opdavies/oliverdavies.uk/source/_posts/2015-12-22-entityform.md

 {% endblock %}

 {% block content %}
-I recently had my first experience using the [Entityform module](https://www.drupal.org/project/entityform) in a project.
-It was quite easy to configure with different form types, but then I needed to embed the form into an overlay.
-I was expecting to use the `drupal_get_form()` function and render it, but this didn’t work.

-Here are the steps that I took to be able to load, render and embed the form.

 ## Loading the Form

 The first thing that I needed to do to render the form was to load an empty instance of the entityform using `entityform_empty_load()`.
 In this example, `newsletter` is the name of my form type.